10 Aug 2021, last revised 12 Aug 2024

 Newspaper ad - Nov 1892

 George Wertin died in 1890 (7).
 After Joseph Wertin Sr. died in 1893 (1), Bosch purchased his interest and that of Joseph Wertin Jr. (2).
 On 01 Mar 1894, Bosch formed a stock company, the Bosch Brewing Co., for which he maintained controlling interest and served as president (1,2,5,26).
-We see this change reflected on the bottles now being embossed, BOSCH BREWING CO. / LAKE LINDEN, MICH.
+The bottles reflected this transition with the embossing changed to BOSCH BREWING CO. / LAKE LINDEN, MICH. from about 1895.

 The company pamphlet described the three types of beer produced by 1899 (1):